openstack/magnum/doc/source/dev/dev-manual-devstack.rst

-.. _dev-quickstart:
+.. _dev-manual-install:

 Manually Adding Magnum to DevStack
 ==================================

-If you are getting started with Magnum it is recommended you follow the `dev quickstart guide <./dev-quickstart.rst>` to get up and running with Magnum.
+If you are getting started with Magnum it is recommended you follow the :ref:`dev-quickstart` to get up and running with Magnum.
 This guide covers a more in-depth process to setup Magnum with devstack.

-DevStack does not yet have Magnum support.
-It is, however, necessary to develop Magnum from a devstack environment at the present time.
 Magnum depends on Nova, Glance, Heat, and Neutron to create and schedule virtual machines to simulate bare-metal.
 For milestone #2 we intend to introduce support for Ironic deployment of baremetal nodes.

 This session has only been tested on Ubuntu 14.04 (Trusty) and Fedora 20/21.
 We recommend users to select one of them if it is possible.

 NB: Magnum depends on a command line tool in Kubernetes called kubectl to execute its operations with Kubernetes.
 We are addressing this in milestone
 #2 by implementing a native ReST client for Kubernetes.
 In the meantime, the
 required action is to install kubectl manually.